openregulatory/templates/templates/techdoc/14971/risk-management-plan.md

 | Usages / user       | Enter number of estimated times the device is used per user                                                        |
 | Total usages        | Do the math!                                                                                                       |

+See Software Development and Maintenance plan for a rationale regarding the assumed device lifetime.

 #### 1.2.2 Severity of Harm

 > Define what can go wrong with your product here.
 Make the examples specific - chances are, your product